Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Preliminaries

 A peculiarity of bounded cohomology classes is that they admit a further invariant, which is their \emph{Gromov seminorm} $\| \cdot \|$.
 This is simply the quotient seminorm induced by the supremum norm on the quotient $\HH^\bullet_b(G) := \ZZ^\bullet_b(G) / \BB^\bullet_b(G)$.
 In general it need not be a norm, i.e. there could be non-zero classes with zero norm.
 However this is not the case in degree $2$ \cite{MM}: here for every group the Gromov seminorm is always a norm.

 One can similarly define cohomology and bounded cohomology with \emph{trivial integral coefficients} $\HH^n_b(G; \mathbf{Z})$: here $\mathbf{R}$ is replaced by $\mathbf{Z}$ with its Euclidean norm, equipped with the trivial $G$-action.
-This will only make a brief appearance in Subsection \ref{ss:eulerclass}. \\
+This will only make a brief appearance in Subsection \ref{ss:eulerclass} and in Corollary \ref{cor:integral}. \\

 For trivial real coefficients, the kernel of the second comparison map admits a description in terms of quasimorphisms:

 \begin{theorem} Let $Q(G)$ denote the space of homogeneous quasimorphisms on $G$, and $\ZZ^1(G)$ the subspace of homomorphisms.
 Then the sequence